carolynnharris/carolynnharris/README.md

 ## Hello! 👋
-👩‍🔬 I'm an stable isotope geochemist, astrobiologist, and polar scientist
+👩‍🔬 I'm a geobiologist/astrobiologist and stable isotope geochemist
 🦠 My research examines the production of organic and isotopic biomarkers by extremophilic microbes
 🧪 I conduct lab experiments and ⚒️ fieldwork extreme terrestrial environments that serve as analogs for Mars
 🥾 I love trail running & hiking, reading, and hanging out with my puppy, Finn